edgarrc/MonoUbuntu/README.md

 ### Know issues

-1 - Do not attemp to execute if you already have apache installed
+- Do not attemp to execute if you already have apache installed as it may corrupt your installation.
+This script is tested only on a clean/minimal installation of Ubuntu (the default option for most cloud servers).

 ### Usage

-After a clean/minimal installation of Linux Ubuntu, execute:
+, execute:

 ```shell
 $ sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/edgarrc/MonoUbuntu/master/install.sh)$